-Overcoming the fear of awkwardness or losing a relationship and bringing up spiritual matters is the second “sound barrier” to break when seeking to have an impact for Christ in a person’s life.
+Overcoming the fear of awkwardness and bringing up God is the second “sound barrier” to break when seeking to have an impact for Christ in a person’s life.

-It feels a lot easier and safer to talk about lighter topics like sports and the weather than it does to talk about spiritual matters.
+It feels a lot easier and safer to talk about lighter topics like sports and the weather than it does to talk about God.
 Sometimes a less mature love for God and others makes it difficult to bring up spiritual topics with people who desperately need to know Jesus.

-Trust God for the courage to bring up spiritual matters when talking with people.
+Trust God for the courage to bring up God when talking with people.

-- What I want the group to know and understand: The importance of bringing up spiritual matters in conversation and some ideas about how to do that.
+- KNOW: The importance of bringing up God in a conversation and some ideas about how to do that.

-- What I want the group to experience: Excitement about bringing up spiritual matters and conviction about the need to do so.
+- EXPERIENCE: Excitement about bringing up God and conviction about the need to do so.

-- How I want the group to respond: By taking Spirit-empowered steps of faith to bring up spiritual matters in conversations.
+- DO: By taking Spirit-empowered steps of faith to bring up God in conversations.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!

 Jon started a conversation with Ivan by asking him where he’s from.
 Since then Jon has been asking him more questions, and they’ve been getting to know each other better.
 They even started eating lunch together after math class.
 Jon doesn’t know anything about Ivan’s spiritual background.
 He’d like to find out, but he doesn’t know how to bring it up.
 If you were Jon, how would you bring up spiritual matters with Ivan?